sanikk/brabarapp/README.md

 # Ravintolasovellus

-Project for the course "Tietokannat ja web-ohjelmointi" This is a dumbed down sqlite3 version, you can find the postgresql version [here](https://github.com/sanikk/ravintolasovellus)
+Project for the course "Tietokannat ja web-ohjelmointi".

+This is a dumbed down sqlite3 version, you can find the postgresql version [here](https://github.com/sanikk/ravintolasovellus).